-Second is by taking the elevator which costs 7 euros.
-However, be it known that the elevator will only be until the base of the dome.
+The second is by taking the elevator which costs 7 euros.
+However, the elevator will only be until the base of the dome.
 You’ve got to stop here and admire the view below – the inside of St Peter’s Basilica.
-The round balcony is protected with barbed wire fence – for safety reasons.
+For safety reasons, the balcony has a barbed wire fence.
 A guard on duty watches vandals who’d attempt to leave their crap.

-Another Set of Stairs.
 From the dome’s base or interior balcony, you’re gonna take another 231 steps that will lead you to the topmost part of the dome.
-I have to tell you that if you have fear of closed, narrow spaces / stairs, this challenge isn’t for you.
-The good thing here is that, no one goes down from the same steps.
-The exits stairs are on different side.
+I have to tell you that if you have fear of closed, narrow spaces/stairs, this challenge isn’t for you.
+The good thing here is that no one goes down the same steps.
+The exit stairs are on different sides.
 At the end of your struggle, the panoramic view of Rome is awaiting and worth the climb.

 Related: Inside the St Peter Basilica

 The Photos Below.
 This is what you’ll see from the interior round balcony on the base of the dome.
 It is directly overlooking the altar of the Basilica.
 In my next post, I’ll show you the view of Rome from the apex of the cathedral.